henrysky/astroNN_stars_foundation/README.rst

 --------------------------------------------------------

 -   | ``model_torch`` is a trained `PyTorch`_ model
-    | The model has ~8.8 millions parameters trained on ~16 millions "non-linear" tokens from ~397k stars with 118 unque "unit vector" tokens.
+    | The model has ~8.8 millions parameters trained on ~16 millions tokens from ~397k stars with 118 unque "unit vector" tokens.
 -   | ``model_torch_search`` is a trained `PyTorch`_ model
     | The model is fine-tuned on the main model to do a stars similarity searching task between spectra and parameters as a demonstration of how our model can act as a Foundation model.